Lionward/tandemtwister/README.md

 ## test data
 The test data is available in the test_data folder.
 The test data is in the form of a bam file, a reference file, and a motif file.
 The motif file is in the form of a bed file.
 The test data can be used to test the TandemTwister tool. run the following command to test the tool.
-NOTICE: For running please add the reference file to the test folder and name it hg38.fa

 ```bash
   make test